Hobbies rule. Without hobbies, where would we most of us be?

 Below are great alternative sources about hobby development.
 Be sure to read to the end to learn how to capitalize on your hobbies.

-Endless studies shoe that fundamental social connection is a basic piece of happiness and a meaningful life.
+Endless studies show that fundamental social connection is a basic piece of happiness and a meaningful life.

 Hobbies make you more interesting.